 Among the most obvious medical qualities of marijuana is its use as a painkiller.
 At least two studies found marijuana can successfully treat different kinds of pain, including a difficult-to-treat kind called neuropathic pain and pain among HIV/AIDS patients.

 The major advantage to marijuana as a painkiller is it could reduce reliance on more addictive, dangerous opiates.
 One study concluded that marijuana use allowed patients with pain to reduce their opiate use.
-Considering how doctor's prescriptions play into the opiate epidemic, marijuana as a painkiller could produce sweeping public health benefits by limiting the pathways to abuse.
+Considering how doctor's prescriptions play into opiate abuse, marijuana as a painkiller could produce sweeping public health benefits by limiting the pathways to abuse.

 Nausea and loss of appetite